-How to start a clothing company is a regular question which can easily be answered if you type those exact words in the internet these days.
-However, if you dig deeper and go a bit more technical by trying to know costing factors and scaling of a clothing company then the expected answers would be scarce.
+How to start a clothing company is a common question that you can find tons of answers for if you type those exact words into google.
+However, if you dig deeper and want to learn more about concrete cost factors and scaling of a clothing company then good answers are rather scarce.
 From the broadcaster BBC to the various celebrities, many people go through the technicalities of producing their own garments.
 In this wiki guide, we will give you a thorough costing guide on how to start a clothing company.
 Here are the determining factors when starting a clothing line.

 Costing Factors to Consider when Starting a Clothing Line